 - The desire to live in the family home

 These factors will help the judge to divide the properties fairly based on the given circumstances.
 Usually, the spouse who earns significantly less than the other may receive more.
 However, cases are unique and have different circumstances, which may result in different outcomes.
+You can visit this page to learn about different methods of asset division.

 What Is The Difference Between Marital And Separate Property?